sophiasigethy/Cabo_App/readme.md

 Four videos showing how the app works are provided below.
 Intro & slides are displayed after downloading the app to explain the rules and features.
 Next, registering to create an account is shown.
-Finally, the most interesting: a round showing how to play the game.
+Afterwards, the most interesting: a round showing how to play the game.
 And finally, our special feature: playing with an AI player.

 https://user-images.githubusercontent.com/44975883/119234312-943ed400-bb2d-11eb-8a1f-b75b67f88830.mp4